This cells setups the environment when executed in Google Colab.

 p.legend(ncol=4)

-# subtract from data nuisance regressors and plot against predicted HRF components
+# subtract nuisance regressors from data and plot against predicted HRF components

 f, ax = p.subplots(1,1, figsize=(12, 4))